Account Info

 Your mobile phone could have been made by $Apple Inc(AAPL.US)$; your car could have been made by $Tesla, Inc.(TSLA.US)$; you might just have shared your moments on $Facebook Inc(FB.US)$; perhaps yesterday you just watched a movie on $Netflix Inc(NFLX.US)$ after a quick meal at $Chipotle Mexican Grill Inc(CMG.US)$; if you haven't heard of Chipotle you are probably searching it on Google $Aphabet Inc-CL A(GOOGL.US)$.

-It is very likely that you have known these companies and even foreseen their success.
+You have likely known these companies and even foreseen their success.

-I bet you would be very pleased if you have invested in these companies above.
+I bet you would be very pleased if you invested in these companies above.

 However,